Day 4 – continued

 Then we headed off for our long drive today, we were changing valleys, and this time it involved going over our first high mountain pass – Berta’s first real test – the Grimselpass.

 But we got a little side tracked on the way!
 Thanks to the Sunflower guide once again, we couldn’t resist the idea of another lake swim and tranquil, flat lake walk, so we headed through Interlaken, and along the south side of Lake Brienz.
 This road offers loads of places to park up (not overnight) for a swim in the lake, very tempting all the way along, but we were heading for the village of Iseltwald which we’d heard was a pretty one.
-There’s a forced car park just at the entrance, sloping, and paid – but cheap, and as it didn’t give change we ended up with 4 hours for 2 CHF.
+There’s an obligatory car park just at the entrance, sloping, and paid – but cheap, and as it didn’t give change we ended up with 4 hours for 2 CHF.

 We walked down into the lakeside town, and discovered everyone waiting for a ferry to turn up.
-Well, we had no real plan here, so we thought why not, lets get on the ferry!
+Well, we had no real plan here, so we thought why not, let’s get on the ferry!
 It would give us a way to do the lakeside walk as a circuit.
 So for 15 CHF each, we got the ferry which zig zagged across the lake to Geissbach – famous for its waterfalls.

 And the money pit doesn’t stop there, once you’re at the top (and have come completely spontaneously unprepared) you need to eat!
 The Hotel of course has a beautiful panoramic lake view terrace, but with prices to match.
 The only other option was frozen pizza from a little kiosk – well, that’s what we opted for, it was edible, and nice views over the falls at least!